Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 --------

 * Fully-fledged open source weather station.
-* Measure Temperature, Humidity, Air Pressure and Illuminance.
+* Measures Temperature, Humidity, Air Pressure and Illuminance.
+* High Precision and Resolution
-* High Precision and Resolution: Airpressure 0.012mbar, Temperature 0.01°C
+ * e.g. Air Pressure 0.012mbar and Temperature 0.01°C
 * Control over USB, Wi-Fi or with Raspberry Pi.
 * Modifiable with more buttons, more sensors and better software.